hatone/MindAR-sample/PLANS.md

 - `2025-11-20 13:22 JST` — Redeployed with camera preflight; latest unique: https://691e97474c4c4283f4c0b4c6--door-usage-ar-20251120.netlify.app.
 - `2025-11-20 13:23 JST` — Camera permission prompt not showing on iPhone Safari; likely per-site camera blocked.
 Pending on-device Safari settings adjustment.
 - `2025-11-20 14:16 JST` — Overlay text not rendering; root cause traced to older MindAR CDN (1.2.2) plus single-sided standard materials.
 Updated runtime to 1.2.5, switched overlay materials to flat + double-sided, and ensured the AR canvas fills the viewport.
+- `2025-11-20 14:30 JST` — Camera feed hidden; MindAR video was behind the body background due to z-index stacking.
+Set body background transparent, pinned the video to the viewport with a dedicated class, and bumped its z-index above the background.

 Each entry should have:
 - Date/time.